mattgrogan/pchartr/readme.Rmd

-nelson.rule5() # Checks for two out of three points that are more than two standard deviations from the mean. nelson.rule6() # Checks for four out of five points that are more than one standard deviation from the mean nelson.rule7() # Checks for fifteen consecutive points within one standard deviation of the mean. nelson.rule8() # Checks for eight consecutive points with none within one standard deviation of the mean
+nelson.rule5() # Checks for two out of three points that are more than two standard deviations from the mean. nelson.rule6() # Checks for four out of five points that are more than one standard deviation from the mean nelson.rule7() # Checks for fifteen consecutive points within one standard deviation of the mean. nelson.rule8() # Checks for eight consecutive points with none within one standard deviation of the mean.
 ```

 And a function to check all eight rules: